-Wastes generated by the Company were entirely non-hazardous in nature and minimal in quantity, consisting of mainly domestic waste such as food wraps, drinking cans and bottles, waste paper products and stationeries from office.
+Wastes generated by the Company were entirely non-hazardous in nature and minimal in quantity, consisting of domestic waste such as food wraps, drinking cans and bottles, wastepaper products and stationeries from office.

 Despite this, various waste reduction measures were implemented at TOP to further reduce the amount of waste around the building, which will be detailed in the later section titled "environmental protection measures".
 No data on waste generation were collected, since significant efforts would have been required for its collection, but analytical results of these data would have been of insignificant value compared to our other ESG efforts during the Reporting Period.
+Therefore, the Company does not set reduction target on waste.
+And, TOP is an education provider, hence does not use packaging materials in the course of business.